- The Land

 The Center at Mariandale offers group retreats for those looking to break out of a daily routine.
 Find find time to think, contemplate, pray, walk the land, or or simply enjoy the environment.

 We offer many paths to inner growth through spirituality, the arts, eco-spirituality, religion, philosophy, theology, personal development, and meditation.
 Read more about our group retreat offerings in our Program Calendar.

 The center also welcomes nonprofit groups that want to gather to discuss goals and opportunities, or to develop strategic planning for an organization.
-Visit our Planning pages on meetings, retreats and conferences.
+Visit our planning pages on hosting your meeting or retreats at Mariandale.

 Types of group retreats include silent, directed, or guided.
 Read more about the different kinds of retreats, below, in our group retreat descriptions.